shafiuyushawu/weather-app/README.md

 ### Key Features <a name="key-features"></a>

-> Render list of weather conditions with its predictions for the next 10 days
+> Render list of weather conditions with its predictions for the next 10 days.

 > Provides the feature to search for your locations with cities, countries names etc,.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>